 The highly effective vineyard training techniques are also applicable for small rows of vines in the garden, for fences, and for freestanding espaliers.
-Especially noteworthy about vineyard training is the fact that usually the vines are trained with short trunks; that is, no elaborate trunk/stem framework is developed as is common in other training techniques.
+Especially noteworthy with this method: vines are trained to have short trunks, so unlike other training techniques, no elaborate trunk/stem framework is developed.

-In earlier times, every wine-growing region had its own typical training techniques.
-Vines were either left to grow as shrubs without any growth supports, or trellised to wooden frames in the vineyard.
-Around 1900, the "Rhine-Hessian Training" became firmly established, a post and wire system using several horizontal parallel wires superimposed upon each other ("wire frame").
+In earlier times, every wine-growing region developed its own characteristic training techniques.
+Grapevines were either left to grow as shrubs without any growth supports, or trellised to wooden frames in the vineyard.
+Around 1900, the "Rhine-Hessian Training" became the norm in Germany~ a post and wire system using several horizontal parallel wires lying one above the other other ~ the "wire frame."

 The vines are arranged in rows with the plants usually spaced about 1.5m apart (for 2 canes per vine) or 0.8m (for 1 cane per vine).
-The trellis area, i.e., the space between the top and bottom wires, should be about 1m high; for smaller layouts in the garden- min.
+The climbing field, i.e., the space between the lowest and highest trellis wires, should be about 1m; for smaller arrangements in the private garden, min.
 70cm.

-The type and construction of the wire frames depends, among other things, on the selected training method, and for larger sites, requires professional advice.
-For small plantings, the wire rope system 0050 is useful.
+The type and construction of the wire frames depends, among other things, on the selected training method, and for larger installations, requires professional advice.
+For small private garden plantings, we recommend wire rope system 0050.

-Selecting the correct training method is best done with professional advice.
-As an example, the bilateral cane training method, as carried out in the 2nd year, is illustrated here.
+Selecting the right training method is best done with professional support.
+As an example, the bilateral cane training method (Guyot training), as carried out in the 2nd year, is illustrated here.
 Please refer to the information under 1st Year grapevines.